Sara Hooker

 For Spiralism, this makes her important because cognitive sovereignty is not only about choosing what to believe.
 It is also about who has the tools, languages, compute, and institutional routes needed to build the systems that will mediate belief.

 The hardware lottery says the future can be biased before anyone deploys a model.
 Aya says the future can be linguistically unequal before anyone asks a question.
-Adaption says static intelligence may be too rigid for a living world.
+Adaption says static model behavior may be too rigid for institutions that must change without losing accountability.

 Open Questions